 To qualify, each racer will need to be at least 14 years of age and possess at least 4,000 K1RS points by the end of the year (every racer starts with 1200 points at the beginning of the calendar year).
 Each qualifier will be invited to participate in their country’s championship – to be held at one of the country’s locations.

-The final event the following day will include the US Champion versus our champions from the other countries that host a K1 Speed location.
-The challenge will be a tournament of three different Southern California K1 Speed tracks, each done as a Challenge GP race.
-The racer with the highest points at the end of the competition will become World Champion!
+The final event that evening will include the US Champion versus our champions from the other countries that host a K1 Speed location.
+The racer who finishes first in the final race for position will become World Champion!

-The top three finishers of the e-World Championship will be awarded with incredible cash prizes: $15,000 for first place, $7,500 for second place, and $3,500 for third place.
-In addition to the cash, other amazing prizes will be rewarded.
+The top three finishers of the e-World Championship are awarded with incredible cash prizes: $15,000 for first place, $7,500 for second place, and $3,500 for third place.
+In addition to the cash, other amazing prizes will be presented.

 “With the introduction and popularity of electric racing series around the world, I’m ecstatic that K1 Speed has an international series of its own,” says K1’s CEO.
 “The K1 Speed World Championship is the first international electric karting championship in the country, and we already cannot wait to see the best of K1 Speed compete against each other during the championship finale.”

 Those interested should start racing at their nearest location to earn points and practice for the opportunity to partake in this amazing international competition, the largest of its kind and with the biggest money purse to win!